poisk-1/cga2vga/README.md

 # CGA to VGA converter

 Converts RGBI/HSYNC/VSYNC TTL signal at 15 MHz pixel clock and 640 by 200 resolution to standard VGA.
-Protyped for [Arty A7-35](https://digilent.com/reference/programmable-logic/arty-a7/reference-manual?redirect=1).
+Prototyped on [Arty A7-35](https://digilent.com/reference/programmable-logic/arty-a7/reference-manual?redirect=1).

 ## Build Top.v